wissem01chiha/tinydnn/README.md

 |PROFILE|Build unit tests|OFF|gprof|

 <sup>1</sup> tiny-dnn use C++14 standard library for parallelization by default.
 <sup>2</sup> If you don't use serialization, you can switch off to speedup compilation time.
 <sup>3</sup> tiny-dnn uses [Google Test](https://github.com/google/googletest) as default framework to run unit tests.
 No pre-installation required, it's  automatically downloaded during CMake configuration.

 For example, type the following commands if you want to use Intel TBB and build tests:
 ```bash
 cmake -DUSE_TBB=ON -DBUILD_TESTS=ON .
 ```

-## Customize configurations
-You can edit include/config.h to customize default behavior.

 ## Examples
 Construct convolutional neural networks